How to clean solar panels in six easy steps — plus how often they need cleaning

 However, this often isn’t enough to keep the panels clean and generating electricity as efficiently as possible means that the panels also have to be cleaned periodically.
 This guide explores how you should do that.

-Solar panels need to be kept clean in order to prevent dirt and grime from building up on the surface of the panels and reducing their efficiency.
-Cleaning after solar panels will help to keep them at maximum efficiency, therefore helping to lower your overall household energy bill.
+Solar panels need to be kept clean in order to prevent dirt and grime from building up on the surface of the panels and reducing their efficiency - a factor which plays in part in the answer to how long do solar panels last.

-Plus, given the upfront cost of solar panels, keeping this renewable technology is good shape with careful maintenance should be at the forefront of a homeowner's mind.
+The experts at Solar Panel Cleaning Ltd explain that if you don't regularly clean your solar panels dust can accumulate and even just one dusty cell can affect the performance of the entire panel.
+Plus, given the upfront cost of solar panels, keeping this renewable technology in good shape with careful maintenance should be at the forefront of a homeowner's mind.

 This is especially true if you benefit from solar panel grants whereby the efficiency of your solar array could impact the amount the grid will pay you for surplus solar energy.